Durham City Park and Ride

-For only £2 per person, you can park until 7.00pm, get unlimited travel on the park and ride buses for the day and even use the Cathedral Bus for free.
+For only £2 per person, you can park until 7.00pm, get unlimited travel on the park and ride buses for the day.

 Under 16s are free if they're accompanied by an adult over 21.
 English concessionary pass holders travel for free after 9.30am, Monday to Friday and all day Saturday.
 Before 9.30am on weekdays, there's a 50p charge for customers using a concessionary pass issued in County Durham.

 If you use our park and ride service regularly, then you could save money, and pay only £1.70, with a POP Pay As You Go smartcard.

 Be aware that parking at the sites is only for people using the park and ride buses.
 The sites close at 7.00pm and cars cannot be left overnight.
 Breaking these rules may result in you receiving a parking ticket.